GCOM7140/group-project/README.md

 ### Decision-Making Principles (15%)
-* Cogent reasoning explains why the Instagram campaign you are recommending is sure to succeed.
+* Cogent reasoning explains why the Instagram campaign you are recommending is likely to succeed.
-* Long-term, detrimental implications of not implementing your Instagram campaign for The Juice Laundry are argued concretely.
+* Long-term, detrimental implications of not implementing your Instagram campaign for TJL are argued concretely.
 * The proposed course of action is very well reasoned.
+* Hoofbeats are interpreted as signs of horses not [zebras][Sotos 2006].
+* The recommended Instagram campgain stems from analytical results, which provides legitimacy to it.

 ### Data (15%)
 * The [provenance][Polich and Whitenack 2017] and definitions of the data and